 A new law pertaining to business hours of massage establishments took effect October 1, 2013.
 House bill 7005 prohibits the operation of massage establishments between the hours of midnight and 5:00 AM.
 Exemptions apply to: health care facilities, hotels, timeshares, and airports if the massage is performed under a medical prescription.

 The new law also states that a massage establishment cannot be used as a primary residence unless it is zoned for residential use.

 Licenses need to be prominently displayed near the entrance so the public and inspector (and the general public) can see it.
 The practitioner’s license needs to have an attached recent 2 x 2 photo.

 - No two inspectors are the same.
 Most inspectors will give you time to fix some minor deficiencies, but they don’t have to give you this extra time.

 - I have seen and heard that the most forgotten item on the inspection list is the fire extinguisher.

-- A few inspectors will require linens to be in enclosed container (you could use a large Tupperware tote), or inside an enclosed cabinet.
+- A few inspectors will require linens to be in an enclosed container (you could use a large Tupperware tote), or inside an enclosed cabinet.
 This is not clearly stated in the rules, but it can be enforced.